Frequently Asked Questions

 A. All children will have a 30 minute quiet time after lunch, with books provided.
 If they do not fall asleep, they will transition into our active play area.
 Often, children who do not sleep at home, will sleep at school because we keep them very active.
 A child who rests well midday, rests better at night, because they are not overtired.
 Most children sleep from 12:30pm-2pm, when naptime ends.

 A. Discipline is the helpful guidance, encouragement, and support that adults use to influence children.
 It is not founded in punishment, but rather in teaching children to resolve problems and seek solutions themselves.
 Appropriate discipline helps children learn how to interact and develop self-control.
 We follow a developmentally appropriate and character building strategy.

 Q. I want my child to learn, but I also want them to have fun.
 Is your program play-based or academic?

 A. We have a balance of both.
-Teacher directed learning times provide academic learning.
-They give kids a thorough grounding in early math, science, reading, writing, and other subjects.
-During the rest of the day children choose where and what they want to learn.
+Teacher directed learning times provide academic learning that give kids a thorough grounding in early math, science, reading, writing, and other subjects.
+During the rest of the day, children choose where and what they want to learn.
 This system allows your child to develop in areas that are of interest to them and exposes them to other areas that they might not be naturally drawn to.